discompsys/licas/README.md

 </ul>
 <br/><br/>
 <h3>Current Release</h3>
-licas, ai_heuristic and licas_ai packages updated
+licas, ai_heuristic and licas_ai packages updated.<br/>
-- LearningData renamed Dataset, with new categories list.
+<li>LearningData renamed Dataset, with new categories list.</li>
-- LearningData interface requires parameter to indicate if category included or not.
+<li>LearningData interface requires parameter to indicate if category included or not.</li>
-- Data rows changed to LinkedHashMap.
+<li>Data rows changed to LinkedHashMap.</li>
-- NearestNeighbour re-written to not use a KD Tree.
-Now called KNearestNeighbour.
+<li>NearestNeighbour re-written to not use a KD Tree.
+Now called KNearestNeighbour.</li>
-- SOM algorithm updated to use base class of nearest neighbour.
+<li>SOM algorithm updated to use base class of nearest neighbour.</li>
-- Some Result classes moved to ai-heuristic package.
+<li>Some Result classes moved to ai-heuristic package.
 You may have to change the reference.
-Result, ClusterResult, etc.
+Result, ClusterResult, etc.</li>
-- New Parsers for each linking type -  Dyamic, permanent and associated.
+<li>New Parsers for each linking type -  Dyamic, permanent and associated.
 Use these to get XML descriptions.
-No LinksParser now.
+No LinksParser now.</li>